killerdolp/2D-report-ALGO/Report.md

 ```
 The `UPDATE_RANKING` operation would only be used at the end of the week, where the points would be needed to be tallied to determine which user would qualify for a promotion and demotion.
 The `UPDATE_RANKINGS` works by traversing the tree to get all nodes, and for each node, if the value does not equal to the `weekly_points` , we remove the node and add all important values to the new node with the value of `weekly_points`

-The second update operation is used for tiers of bronze and silver, where the points not in a red-black tree but an HashMap.
+The second update operation is used for tiers of bronze, where the points not in a red-black tree but directly taken form the `User` table HashMap.
 This operation happens every time the user gains or lose points.
 ```
 FUNCTION UPDATE_POINTS(node,value)
 		Require: node from a user_table
+		Require: an integer value

 		node.points <- node.points + value
+		//Update tier to silver
+		IF node.points > 100 and node.tier == "bronze":
+			node.tier <- "silver"
+			RB_INSERT(RBT_silver,node.userid)
+			return "You have reached silver!!"
 ```

-The
+Since the bronzer tier does not require sorting, we can store the bronze users in a HashMap instead.
+Once a user reaches 100 points, the user's `node` is inserted into the Silver RBT.

 whenever user gains likes check which tier, if gold and plat tier , node.update_points += 1 , dislikes , nodes.update_points -=1.

 %% What i think need to be done would be to segment the tiers into different RBT(eg RBT_brozne and Silver , RBT gold and RBT plat...  but wait then in this case is there a point in doing RBT_bronze and silver?) %%